-There are a variety of tools which can assess traffic on a basic level in terms of round-time and packet loss, but NetFlow allows you to discern so much more about each individual packet.
+NetFlow analysis is undeniably powerful when it comes to assessing and analyzing your network, network traffic and bandwidth, devices, or just about anything to do with the data being transmitted over your network.
+There are a variety of tools which can assess traffic on a basic level in terms of round time and packet loss, but NetFlow allows you to discern so much more about each individual packet.
 What's more, levy that knowledge by means of analytic software and data aggregation via charts and graphs to dramatically ease your task at hand.

 Here is our list of the best free open source NetFlow analyzers & collectors:

-- EHNT – A NetFlow collector and analyzer that works on version 5 only.
+- EHNT – NetFlow collector and analyzer that works on version 5 only.
 It is well-suited for Linux and BSD devices.

 Open-source software tends to have remarkable flexibility, either via child builds and projects that spawned off the shortcomings of their forefathers, or by means of exceptional modularity and transparency.
 That would be simply unheard of with any kind of paid, enterprise-level solution.